button-tech/ton-delegation-pool/README.md

 If you do not have it - you can delegate funds by going to Delegate

-Each Delegation pool have multiple statuses for user
+Each Delegation pool have multiple statuses for user:

 ✳️ Raising - open to send funds on it.
-Later Validator will send funds to elector 🔴 Fail - If deadline will be exceeded or something went wrong.
-You can withdraw your funds 🕔 Waiting - Wait for your funds to be unfrozen
+Later Validator will send funds to elector

+🔴 Fail - If deadline will be exceeded or something went wrong.
+You can withdraw your funds

+🕔 Waiting - Wait for your funds to be unfrozen

 💸 Withdraw - Get your funds back with rewards

 We assume that the real commission fees will be significantly lower than right now